DOAGenesys/AudioConnector_OpenAI_RealtimeAPI/README.md

 6. **Audio Playback**: Synthesized audio streams back through Genesys to caller
 7. **Session Termination**: Final conversation summary generated and sent to Genesys before connection closure

-## Function Calling for Autonomous Call Management

-[THIS FEATURE HAS TO BE POLISHED AND TESTED, BY NOW THE OPENAI AGENT FAILS TO AUTONOMOUSLY DISCONNECT THE CALL]

-The connector leverages OpenAI's function calling capability to enable the AI to autonomously manage call lifecycle based on user intent.
-This allows for more natural conversation flow and reduces the need for manual call termination logic.

-### Available Functions

-The AI can call two functions during conversations:

-#### `end_call`
-Triggers when the user indicates their request is complete or they're finished with the conversation.

-**Example phrases that trigger `end_call`:**
-- "Ok, I'm done for today, thank you."
-- "That is everything, bye"
-- "I'm all set, thanks"

-**Function parameters:**
-- `reason` (string): Short reason for ending the call
-- `note` (string, optional): Additional context or notes

-#### `handoff_to_human`
-Triggers when the user requests to speak with a human agent or indicates they need human assistance.

-**Example phrases that trigger `handoff_to_human`:**
-- "I want to speak to a person"
-- "Put me through to a human agent"
-- "Can I talk to someone?"

-**Function parameters:**
-- `reason` (string): Why the caller wants a human
-- `department` (string, optional): Target department or queue

-### How It Works

-1. **Function Detection**: OpenAI's model analyzes user input and determines if it should call a function
-2. **Function Execution**: The server receives the function call arguments and executes the appropriate action
-3. **Graceful Termination**: The AI provides a brief farewell message, then the server initiates Genesys call termination
-4. **Architect Integration**: The disconnect reason is passed back to Genesys Architect for flow branching

-### Integration Benefits

-- **Natural Conversations**: Users can end calls conversationally without specific keywords
-- **Intelligent Escalation**: Automatic detection of human agent requests
-- **Architect Flow Control**: Different disconnect reasons allow for conditional branching in Architect flows
-- **Reduced Manual Logic**: Less need for complex timeout or keyword-based termination rules

 ## Prerequisites

 - Python 3.9 or higher